wp-plugins/comprehensive-appearance-admin/readme.txt

 2. The dashboard appearance menu

 == Changelog ==

+= 0.1.3 =
+* Corrected both links directly to the customizer nav_menu panel now that its url has been redefined in 4.3-beta1

 = 0.1.2 =
 * Add all links explicitly as new instead of CSS-unhiding the existing core links